L0za007/InvNeRF/README.md

 # Surg - InvNeRF: Invertible NeRF for 3D tracking and reconstruction in surgical vision

+Full code will be released upon acceptance of the manuscript.

 Invertible Neural Radiance Field (InvNeRF) implementation.